linz/basemaps/docs/user-guide/working-with-vector-tiles/schema/contours.md

 # contours

-This layer contains contour line interval features represented as `LineString` geometries, and height peak features represents as `Point` geometries.
+This layer contains contour line features represented as `LineString` geometries, and height peak features represents as `Point` geometries.

 !!! example "Custom"

     This is a custom Shortbread layer.

 ## all

 #### Filter

 `["all"]`

 #### Attributes

 <table>
   <thead>